Flagstaff-Builds/DecapCMS-Webstudio/README.md

 5. Go to the "Identity" tab and click "Invite users"
 6. Enter your email address and click "Send"
 7. Check your email and accept the invitation

+## Publish Mode Configuration

+Decap CMS supports different publishing workflows that can be configured using the `PUBLISH_MODE` environment variable:

+- **Editorial Workflow** (`PUBLISH_MODE=editorial_workflow`): Enables a workflow with draft, review, and publish states.
+This is useful for teams that need an approval process before content goes live.

+- **Simple** (`PUBLISH_MODE=simple`): Content is published immediately when saved, without going through a review process.

+- **Default** (empty or not set): Same as 'simple' - direct publishing without a workflow.

+You can configure the publish mode by setting the `PUBLISH_MODE` environment variable in your Netlify environment variables or in your local `.env` file.

 ## Documentation